oldner/getter/README.md

-# ReqMan
+# Getter

-ReqMan is a tool written with Vue and Rust (Tauri) for back-end developers to create HTTP requests.
+Getter is a tool written with Vue and Rust (Tauri) for create HTTP requests.

+## Features

+- GET

+## RoadMap

+- POST
+- PUT
+- DELETE
+- PATCH
+- UI Improvements